 How to implement Quick Output Discharge in your next design

 The easiest way to implement QOD is to include a device which has the functionality already integrated inside.
 As an example, Figure 2 shows how the TPS22915 load switch implements QOD.

 Figure 2: Simplified block diagram of the TPS22915, outlining QOD circuitry

 All load switches with QOD functionality contain an additional FET between the VOUT pin and ground pin (GND), as shown by the dotted outline in Figure 2.
 This creates a pull-down resistance to quickly discharge VOUT to ground.
-While some devices like TPS22918 allow you to place your own discharge resistor, most have an integrated, fixed QOD resistance.
+While some devices, such as the TPS22919 and TPS22918, allow you to place your own discharge resistor, most have an integrated, fixed QOD resistance.
 As the QOD resistance will vary for each product, you can use Equation 1 to calculate the exact QOD resistance needed for your specific power down sequencing application.

 where Vf is the final VOUT voltage; Vo is the initial VOUT voltage; R is the value of the output discharge resistor; and C is the output bulk capacitance on VOUT.

 Can you add QOD to a device that does not already integrate this feature?
 In some cases, you can multiplex certain pins of devices to provide additional functionality.
 One such example is the BFET pin of the TPS25924 eFuse.
 This pin normally drives an external blocking FET to protect a system against reverse current, as shown in Figure 3.